17/19 St John Maddermarket

 Also I currently work for the Pottergate Centre for Trauma and Dissociation and for the Newmarket House Clinic for Eating Disorders.

-I am a member of the British Psychoanalytic Council and the British Association of Counsellors and Psychotherapists.
+I am a member of the British Psychoanalytic Council.

 Areas of counselling I deal with